Contributed By Anjarwalla & Khanna

 The ITB proposes to amend the definition of deemed interest to provide that deemed interest is triggered where a loan has been provided by a non-resident person who exercises control over a resident person, where the loan has been provided to that resident person at an interest rate that is lower than the market interest rate in the country of the non-resident.
 This in effect removes the possibility of providing notional interest rates for loans.

 In Duplum Rule

 Section 44A of the Banking Act, which applies to banks licensed by the Central Bank of Kenya, provides that a lender shall be limited in what it may recover from a debtor with respect to a non-performing loan to the maximum amount of the outstanding capital debt.
 In simple terms, the rule means that interest ought to stop running once it equals the unpaid principal amount.

 Project agreements with government or governmental agencies are typically governed by Kenyan law.
 Furthermore, all project agreements entered into pursuant to the Public Private Partnerships Act, 2013 must be subject to the laws of Kenya.

 Financing agreements are governed by the preferred law of the lender, which has typically been English law or New York law.

-All project agreements are subject to the laws of Kenya, including the following:
+All project agreements are subject to the laws of Kenya, including: